nautobot/nautobot-app-floor-plan/docs/admin/install.md

 ## Install Guide

 !!! note
     Apps can be installed manually or using Python's `pip`.
-See the [nautobot documentation](https://nautobot.readthedocs.io/en/latest/plugins/#install-the-package) for more details.
+See the [Nautobot documentation](https://nautobot.readthedocs.io/en/latest/plugins/#install-the-package) for more details.
 The pip package name for this app is [`nautobot-floor-plan`](https://pypi.org/project/nautobot-floor-plan/).

 The app is available as a Python package via PyPI and can be installed with `pip`: